 Regional policies and European Commission priorities

-This article forms part of Eurostat’s annual flagship publication, the Eurostat regional yearbook.
-It provides an overview of European Union (EU) policy developments that potentially have a territorial impact.
-It starts with information on how the EU attributes its cohesion policy funding with the goal of reducing socioeconomic disparities at a regional level, before providing information on a range of policy developments which impact life in Europe’s regions, cities and rural areas.
+This chapter provides an overview of some of the main EU policy developments that have a territorial impact.
+It starts with information on how the EU attributes its cohesion policy funding with the goal of reducing socioeconomic disparities between regions, before providing information on a range of policy developments which influence life in Europe’s regions, cities and rural areas.

 Cohesion policy — investing to reduce regional disparities in the EU